“The mission of the Wild Sheep Society is to promote and enhance wild sheep and wild sheep habitat throughout British Columbia.”

 W.S.S.
-Wild Sheep Society of B.C.
+Wild Sheep Society of British Columbia

 The purposes of the Society are:

-a) To promote the cause of wild sheep conservation and preservation.
+(a) To promote the cause of wild sheep conservation· and preservation.

-b) To protect and enhance habitat for wild sheep and associated wildlife.
+(b) To protect and enhance habitat for wild sheep and associated wildlife.

-d) To support the rights of our members in their endeavors to preserve our environment.
+(d) To support the rights of our members in their endeavors to preserve our environment.

-a) The membership of the society shall be open to any person who ethically abides by the objectives of the Society.
+a) The membership of the Society shall be open to any person who ethically abides by the objectives of the Society.

-a) For any reasonable cause or causes a vote of the members present at a general meeting may suspend or expel a member from the society.
+a) For any reasonable cause or causes a vote of the members present at a General meeting may suspend or expel a member from the Society.

 b) Only members in good standing shall be entitled to hold office, nominate candidates or have the right to vote at any meeting of this organization.

-e) Any member, director or officer may resign at any time by written notification to the president.
+e) Any member, director or officer may resign at any time by written notification to the President.

 a) The annual dues for membership shall be payable on or before the annual expire date of one’s own membership card.